 \textbf{Training data.} To mimic realistic collection pipelines where watermarked text may be produced under different hash keys~\citep{liu2024can}, we construct mixed-key training sets for watermark EWD, PF, and SWEET.
-We construct the training datasets from the Reddit WritingPrompts~\citep{verma2023ghostbuster}.
-Watermarks are applied with MarkLLM under the key assignments in Table~\ref{tab:mixedkey_keys}.
-Key$_1$ is the default key from the MarkLLM toolkit~\citep{pan2024markllm}; the remaining keys are randomly generated integers.
-For each watermark, we generate a training set of 100 samples with an average length of 500 tokens by mixing four distinct hash keys (25 samples per key) and the data used under different keys do not overlap.
-All other watermarking hyperparameters and text-generation settings follow the single-key experiments.
+We construct the training datasets from the Reddit WritingPrompts~\citep{verma2024ghostbuster}. {During the dataset construction process, we randomly generate 100 distinct 8-digit hash keys.
+Each hash key is used to generate a unique question-watermarked response pair, which forms the basis of our training data.
+Subsequently, we use this reconstructed mixed-key training set to train the model, with} all other watermarking hyperparameters and text-generation settings following the configuration used in the single-key experiments.

-\textbf{Evaluation.} We evaluate models trained on the mixed-key datasets against single-key test sets, where the test key is the default MarkLLM key (Key\textsubscript{1} in Table~\ref{tab:mixedkey_keys}).
+\textbf{Evaluation.} We evaluate models trained on the mixed-key datasets against single-key test sets, where the test key is the default MarkLLM key shown in Section~\ref{appen::algorithm_settings}.
 For each model (Qwen3-0.6B/1.7B/4B) and watermark (EWD, SWEET, PF), we report ESR, Rem. (removal rate), and P-SP score.
 As summarized in Table~\ref{tab:mixedkeytype_rem_psp}, mixed-key training yields only a slight degradation relative to in-domain single-key training, with the largest ESR drop being $\sim$2\% for PF on the 4B model, indicating that RLCracker remains robust under realistic mixed-key conditions.